bouquet1/phase2-react-project-Amazon-UCA5-broken-inventory-tracker/README.md

 This project marks the completion of my React.js phase, and I am proud to have successfully implemented CRUD operations for effective data handling.
 I decided to undertake this relatively complex project out of personal interest, as I am passionate about meal prepping and organizing recipes.
 Although I have focused on Breakfast Recipes for now, I plan to continue building and enhancing UR Meal Prep Assistant.
 My goal is to develop a fully functional app that meets all my meal planning needs and helps others in their daily cooking routines.

 Thank you for your attention, and I'm excited to share more updates on UR Meal Prep Assistant in the future.

+Please use this link for the presentation of the project: